Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 One of the most common scams you will encounter in Cancun is taxi drivers who try to overcharge people.

-Taxis in Cancun do not have meters, and there is a rate chart they should follow when charging.
+Taxis in Cancun do not have meters, and they must follow a rate chart when charging.

 However, many taxi drivers take advantage of the fact that visitors do not know the going rate and try to overcharge them.

-Protect yourself from this scam by asking your hotel staff what a taxi should cost to get to a destination, so you have an idea of the cost before flagging one down.
+Protect yourself from this scam by asking your hotel staff what a taxi should cost to a destination, so you have an idea of the fare before flagging one down.

 Always agree on the rate with the driver BEFORE getting into the taxi, and if they try to quote you a high price, simply do not get in.